Bỏ qua đến nội dung

 • Check the path /media/snapshots/gate_snapshot1.jpg.

-• Make sure the detection automation reaches the camera.snapshot step.
+• Ensure the recognition automation runs up to the camera.snapshot step.

 3) Automation not triggering

-• Verify the MQTT topic is exactly frigate/events.
+• Double-check that the MQTT topic is correctly frigate/events.

-• Confirm that the Frigate camera and the camera entity name in HA are mapped correctly.
+• Verify that the Frigate camera and the camera entity in HA map to the correct name.

 Conclusion

-The strength of this model is not replacing Frigate with an LLM, but combining two layers:
+The strength of this model is not in replacing Frigate with an LLM, but rather combining the 2 layers:

-• The LLM adds contextual understanding to make better decisions.
+• The LLM adds contextual understanding for better decision-making.

-When the pipeline is built correctly, you will drastically reduce false alerts and can build smarter automations such as opening the gate for delivery drivers, creating a delivery history, or analyzing behavior at the gate.
+When you set up the pipeline correctly, you will significantly reduce false alarms and can build smarter automations such as opening the gate for delivery people, creating delivery logs, or analyzing behavior in front of the gate.

 Bạn thấy bài viết hữu ích?